Public Parks & Playgrounds

 Founder's Brook- Located off Boyd's Lane, Founder's Brook honors the founders of the town, Anne Hutchinson and the Portsmouth Compact of 1638.

-Glen Farm- Located off East Main Road, this 120-acre public park abuts Glen Park.
+- Located off East Main Road, this 120-acre public park abuts Glen Park.
 Glen Farm is divided into six areas and each area has distinct rules and regulations.
 Learn more at our Glen Farm page.

 John F. Kennedy Park- Small park at the intersection of Freeborn Street and Turnpike Avenue dedicated to the memory of John F. Kennedy.

-Legion Park- Small park at the intersection of East Main Road and Middle Road (just north of Town Hall) that hosts a granite memorial dedicated to veterans of World Wars I and II, the Korean War and the Vietnam War, a canon, benches for sitting and a beautiful birch donated in 1979 as a "Liberty Tree" by the Portsmouth Garden Club.
+Legion Park- Small park at the intersection of East Main Road and Middle Road (just north of Town Hall) that hosts a granite memorial dedicated to veterans of World Wars I and II, the Korean War and the Vietnam War, an 18th century British cannon, benches for sitting and a beautiful birch donated in 1979 as a "Liberty Tree" by the Portsmouth Garden Club.
 Just south across Hedly Street is a memorial to World War I veterans.

-Melville Park-130-acre park is located off West Main Road on Bradford Ave.
+Melville Park- This 130-acre park is located off West Main Road on Bradford Ave.
 Melville has a campground which is leased by a third party, as well as established hiking/nature trails and fishing ponds.

 The upper pond is accessible on both the east and west sides of the pond, with a handicapped accessible pier designed on the east side, while the lower pond is for the more adventurous.
-Access the Melville Ponds recreation area as well as view the Melville Park Committee for more information on this beautiful, natural area.
+Access the Melville Park Trails map and view the Melville Park Committee for more information on this beautiful, natural area.

 For information or reservations for Melville Ponds Campground please visit the Melville Campground website for additional information.